 "Doing drawings of anything that moved me, things began to sell and my course was set," said Cosby.
 Upon his return to California, Cosby began painting the sea and landscape of coastal California.
 He currently resides and maintains a studio in San Clemente, California.
 Cosby is a Signature Member of the prestigious Plein Air Painters of America.
 He also is a founding board member of the 'Laguna Plein Air Painters Association (LPAPA) and a Signature Member of California Art Club.
 Cosby is a founder of the Laguna Beach Painting Invitational held in the Laguna Beach each year.
 His works are featured in the collections of The Irvine Museum, Big Canyon Country Club, Laguna Art Museum and many more.

-Don Demers was born in 1956 in Lunenburg, Massachusetts.
-His interest in painting maritime subjects began while he spent summers on the coast of Maine.
-Don was a crew member aboard many sailing vessels, and he remains an avid sailor.
-After finishing a high-school art program, he attended the School of the Worcester Art Museum in Worcester, Massachusetts, and the Massachusetts College of Art in Boston.
+Don Demers was born in 1956, in the small, rural community of Lunenburg, Massachusetts.
+His interest in painting maritime subjects began while spending his summers on the coast of Maine near Boothbay Harbor.
+After finishing an exemplary high school art program, he furthered his education at the School of the Worcester Art Museum, Worcester, MA, and the Massachusetts College of Art in Boston, MA.

 Andy Evansen Andy Evansen began painting watercolors in the mid-1990s, is largely self-taught, and has studied with such well-known watercolorists as Skip Lawrence, Eric Weigardt and Alvaro Castagnet.
 He served as president of the Minnesota Watercolor Society from 2004 to 2006 and teaches workshops around the United States.